 While saunas are often present in gyms and hotels in Australia, our sweat culture is lacklustre by comparison, and hardly the social experience of our birch-thrashing friends north of the equator.
 But a little slice of hot-cold Fingal’s Peninsula Hot Springs has just arrived in regional Victoria.

 Strung-out city dwellers have long made the commute to Fingal’s Peninsula Hot Springs for a deep soak in the geothermal waters.
-Now, it has a whole new wing of hot mineral pools, saunas and a “deep freeze” (the latter is temporarily closed for maintenance) to explore.
+Now, it has a whole new wing of hot mineral pools, saunas and a “deep freeze” to explore.

 The recommended route is warm up (in the sauna), shiver (in the ice cave), replenish heat (with the massage showers), cool off again (in the cold plunge pool), then repeat three times.
 This hot-cold therapy is inspired by Nordic bathing traditions and forms the fire and ice area of the springs’ new $13-million expansion.